Jason2Brownlee/AuthoritySite/README.md

 I also love daily writing, I love helping/serving developers, and I love figuring out messy technical topics.
 Therefore, the business model and work required fit me well.
 Consider whether they fit you.

+This model is repeatable, it is a skill that can be taught/learned, and it can be improved upon.
+Therefore continuous study of the model itself is critical.

 The resources I recommend below support this thesis.